ppy/osu-wiki/wiki/Tournaments/SOFT/3/en.md

 - Players will be instructed to do a !roll command by the referee that is overseeing the match; the losing roll picks the first banned song, while the winning roll picks the first song of the match.

 - After the bans and rolls have concluded, the player with the winning roll instructs the referee of their song selection, and the referee will switch to that song.
-After that song concludes, the other player will pick songs, and this process will continue until one of the two conditions is satisfied:
+After that song concludes, the other player will pick a song, and this process will continue until one of the two conditions is satisfied:

   1. One player has achieved enough wins in such a way that the other player cannot successfully win the round.